allenai/allennlp/tutorials/how_to/using_a_debugger.md

 ![breakpoint](debugging_images/breakpoint.png)

-Right-click in the editor and choose "Debug":
+Go back to the wrapper script, right-click in the editor and choose "Debug":

 ![debug debug](debugging_images/debug_debug.png)